• Skip to primary navigation

 Homepage link

-If you are looking to cook the perfect fluffy basmati rice, this how to cook basmati rice recipe will show you everything you need to know.
-From how to cook fluffy rice on the stove top to the best water to rice ratio you need to use to make perfect rice every time.
-You do not need rice cookers to make a delicious pot of basmati rice and this recipe will make you a believer.
+If you are looking to cook the perfect basmati rice, this recipe will show you how to cook basmati rice perfectly so that it is fluffy and delicious.
+From how to cook fluffy rice on the stovetop to the best water-to-rice ratio you need to use to make perfect rice every time.

 how to cook perfect rice